typelevel/squants/shared/src/main/scala/squants2/README.md

 However, they are converted to the `Numeric` type used in the `Quantity` before conversions are applied.
 This should help preserve precision, however, we may want to consider using `BigDecimal` to hold conversion factors.

+In either case, the conversionFactor is converted to the target Numeric using the `Numeric.parseString` method.
+This is only available in Scala 2.13 and above, therefore Scala 2.12 has been removed from the build.
+Alternatives ideas to this are welcome.

 ## Refactor Model to Support Generics